davidpots/playsongnotes/_lessons/165 [Kinks] Lola.md

 ---
 layout: song

-title: Guitar lesson for "Lola" by The Kinks
+title: '"Lola" by The Kinks'
 song_title:  Lola
 artist: The Kinks
 year: 1971